Ten Steps for Planning Student Events

 Do your dates conflict with a major University event such as Family Weekend or Commencement, for example?

 Check our list of annual University events, the University Events Calendar, and the Academic Calendar.

 Check space availability to see if the date you have chosen for your event is possible.
 Reserve classrooms, meeting rooms and green spaces using the University Scheduling Office’s online request form.

 If you are usure what space will meet your needs, review the Scheduling Office’s online space directory or contact the Scheduling Office for advice and suggestions.

 *Keep accessibility issues in mind.
-Please utilize the SEAS Events Logo.
+Please utilize the SEAS Events Logo found on that page.

 STEP 4: Outfit Your Meeting Space